The Question Mark - blog by Mark Volkmann

 4. Define a static property named html whose value is a string containing the HTML to render.

-5. Register the class as a custom element definition by calling the register method.
+5. Register the class as a custom element definition by calling the define method.

 For example: